compiz-reloaded/compicc/README.md

     $ ./configure --plugindir=$HOME/.compiz/plugins --icondir=$HOME/.local/share/icons --regdir=$HOME/.compiz/metadata

-While that is nice for testing, For a regular installation compiz needs to see its plugins at starttime, typical registred with system wide ldconfig.
+While that is nice for testing, for a regular installation compiz needs to see its plugins at starttime, typical registred with system wide ldconfig.

 ### Install